|

 - inline Copilot ghost-text completions in the editor, including multiline suggestions

-- a small chooser when LSP and Copilot return different inline completions
+- a small chooser when LSP, Copilot, and Ollama return different inline completions

 - live Copilot diagnostics in the settings modal and behind the status-bar GitHub/Copilot icon hover